ayushranjan6456/ayushranjan6456/README.md

 <h2>Currently working on:</h2>

+<h4>React ⚛️</h4>

+**React** is a repository made by me where I record all my progress while following the React Course: React-the Complete Guide (incl Hooks, React Router, Redux) by Maxmilian Schwarzmuller.
+I save all the checkpoints and the projects made my me while coding along with the instructor in the repo.

 <h4>Infographs 📊</h4>

 **Infographs** is a project which my team and I developed in April for a hack-a-thon season get proficient in Machine Learning and Deep Learning by building 100 Projects with increasing complexity, over a period of two years.